California Forever

 California Forever is an American real estate development corporation founded by Jan Sramek.
 Through its subsidiary Flannery Associates, California Forever anonymously purchased over 50,000 acre of farm land in southeastern Solano County, on the edge of the San Francisco Bay Area.
+In August 2023, Flannery Associates LLC began a campaign under the subsidiary of California Forever to develop a new walkable city of up to 400,000 people on 17,500 acre of land between Rio Vista and Suisun City.
+In September 2023, the group collected enough signatures for a ballot initiative to change the county's orderly growth initiative and legalize the construction of the planned city.
+The group submitted a ballot proposal under the name "East Solano Plan" in February 2024.

-In August 2023, the company announced the East Solano Plan to build a new walkable city of up to 400,000 people on 17,500 acre of land.
-In July 2024, the company withdrew its ballot initiative and announced an agreement with county officials to create an environmental impact report and development agreement.
-It’s been proposed to reintroduce the ballot initiative in 2026 after environmental reports have been published.
+On July 22, 2024, after several polls across the county, the company withdrew its ballot initiative (after spending nearly $9 million on the ad campaign) and announced an agreement with county officials to create an environmental impact report and development agreement.
+It has been proposed to reintroduce the ballot initiative in 2026 after environmental reports have been published.

+The project has faced criticism questioning the land acquisition tactics of Flannery Associates, the security behind the proposed water supply, and the environmental impacts of the project on surrounding land.

 History

 Czech-born entrepreneur Jan Sramek founded California Forever and its subsidiary Flannery Associates in 2017.
 97% of the company's funding comes from US investors, with the remaining 3% coming from British and Irish investors.

 The development of the project was described as a five-year "stealth campaign" by The Real Deal.
 During that time, the company purchased over 50,000 acre of land in Solano County, California for an estimated $900 million.
-The company's website claimed that the project was kept secret to prevent speculation from driving up real estate prices.
-The secrecy surrounding these acquisitions led to widespread media speculation.
+Although the company claimed that the project was kept secret to prevent speculation from driving up real estate prices, the strategy drew widespread criticism for a lack of transparency.
+Flannery Associates, the company behind California Forever, filed a $510 million lawsuit in 2023 against a group of local landowners, accusing them of colluding to inflate land prices.
+Some farmers who refused to sell their land described feeling “caught off guard” by the aggressive nature of the land purchases and were pressured by repeated offers.
+Reports from KQED noted that several farmers had reached confidential settlements to avoid costly legal battles.

+In August 2023, the company issued a mail-in poll to gauge support for the project among local residents.
 As of September 2023, the land is zoned for agricultural use only and is subject to slow-growth laws.
 Due to these legal protections, the land can only be developed for urban use if a ballot initiative is passed by local voters.
-In August 2023, the company issued a mail-in poll to gauge support for the project among local residents.
 In January 2024 the company released its proposed city plans and the ballot initiative coming to voters, however the ballot measure was withdrawn in July 2024.